sourcegraph/handbook/content/direction/enablement/handbook/index.md

 ## Where we are now

 The Handbook team is new, and up until now the Handbook has been owned by everyone.
 As a result, the product is relatively immature and needs defining.
-Features are relatively basic, and it functions similarly to a simple wiki.
-Above all, we need to start treating the Handbook like any other product at Sourcegraph.
+Features are basic, and it functions similarly to a simple wiki.
 With dedicated focus, we believe the Handbook can remain a pillar of the Sourcegraph culture and grow in value as a tool for internal and external stakeholders.

-During a Hackathon in Q3, huge strides were made by moving the Handbook from docsite to next.js.
+During a Hackathon in FY22Q3, huge strides were made by refactoring the Handbook.
 This will allow for easier development in the future, and within the Hackathon time frame allowed for adding new features like the "Contributers" section, and providing users a full preview of their changes.

-Much of Q3 was spent in discovery: learning what people like and don't like about the Handbook in its current state.
-Through early analysis using [Productboard](https://sourcegraph.productboard.com/feature-board/3424445-handbook), we believe improving navigation and the editing experience will have the highest impact to users.
+Much of FY22Q3 was spent in discovery: learning what people like and don't like about the Handbook in its current state.
+Through early analysis using [Productboard](https://sourcegraph.productboard.com/feature-board/3424445-handbook), we believe improving navigation and the editing experiences will have the highest impact to users.

 ### Top customer, support, sales and marketing issues